poonchuanan/tp/docs/DeveloperGuide.md

 On Command execution:

-* Whenever the user changes the list by performing an operation such as add or delete entry, `Storage` parses the model objects and writes into the csv file.
+* Whenever the user changes the list by performing an operation such as *add* or *delete* entry, `Storage` parses the model objects and writes into the csv file.
 * The respective logs will also be updated according to the given commands through `Logging`.
 * `UserSetStorage` will store the relevant shortcuts created by the using *createSet* command is called.

 <br>

 ### 3.7 Exception component

+This component contains all the exception classes used in traKCAL.

 ![Exception_Component](diagrams/Exception.png)